How To Cook Prime Rib: 2 Easy Ways

 It is a matter of semantics.
 The rib-eye steak is part of the prime rib roast.
 You may find that the roast tends to have more fat and muscle, with the rib-eye steak cut having less fat and muscle.

-Both taste great and can be enjoyed in almost any situation, depending on the number of people to be served and how they want it cooked.
+Both taste great and can be enjoyed in almost any situation, depending on the number of people served and how they want it cooked.

 A better question might be, do you buy a prime cut, choice cut, or select cut?
 The answer is based on taste and cost.
 Prime cuts have more fat or “marbling” in the roast, giving it more flavor and possibly a more tender result after cooking.
 Prime is said to have an “abundant” amount of marbling.

-Choice cuts are still good quality, but they have less or a moderate amount of marbling.
+Choice cuts are still good quality, but they have little or moderate marbling.
 Select cuts have just a slight amount of marbling, so the tenderness and flavor may be lacking.

-The cost could be based on the time of year, location (mid-west costs MAY be cheaper), and the quality of the cut.
-Be sure to compare shops/stores and look for positive reviews, if possible.
+The cost could depend on the time of year, location (mid-west costs MAY be cheaper), and the quality of the cut.
+If possible, compare shops/stores and look for positive reviews.

 How long should I wait before slicing the Prime Rib after cooking it?

 I’ve found it’s a good idea to let the prime rib roast sit for at least 15 minutes after removal from the oven.
-The meat will tend to be more moist and juicy as you let the natural juices be absorbed by the meat.
+This will help the meat absorb the natural juices, making it more moist and juicy.

-Those wanting the meat to be more well done should ask for cuts towards the end of the roast, with the ones wanting a rare approach to wait for the center cuts.
+Those wanting the meat to be more well done should ask for cuts towards the end of the roast, while those wanting a rare approach should wait for the center cuts.

 How much Prime Rib do I need to buy?

-You need to buy the size based on the number of people to be served, taking into account that men tend to eat more than women and children at your event.
+You need to buy the size based on the number of people served, considering that men tend to eat more than women and children at your event.

 You could use the rule of thumb of one pound per person uncooked, but you will probably end up with some leftovers, which isn’t all bad if you like making prime rib sandwiches later.
 When you think about it, a pound of meat is a lot to consume in one sitting.